 They likewise require a slightly higher amount of light compared to other plants.
 Hence, they should conceivably be left as an aquarium plant for the marginally advanced aquarist.

-However, upon addition to the planted aquarium it might appear as if this plant has totally dissolved, the Crypt is only responding to change.
-As you keep nursing it, the crypt will have the capacity to be taken back to full health as it develops it’s new root framework in the freshwater aquarium.
+However, upon addition to the planted aquarium, it might appear as if this plant has totally dissolved, but the Crypt is only responding to change.
+As you keep tending it, the crypt will have the capacity to return to full health as it develops its new root framework in the freshwater aquarium.

-They should be covered at a profundity of 2 inches on the rock, however, you should take care to guarantee that the crown (the location of the leaves), is kept well over the rock.
-It needs 72 to 82°F water temperatures and moderate lighting.
+They should be covered at a depth of 2 inches on the rock, however, you should take care to guarantee that the crown (the location of the leaves), is kept well over the rock.
+It needs 72 to 82°F water temperature and moderate lighting.

 You should be watchful with Cryptocorynes as they are very vulnerable.
 They can encounter what is regarded as the “Crypt Melt” situation, which usually happens when you first bring them into your freshwater aquarium.

 7. Pygmy Chain Sword

 The plant will spread over the substrate (material used to cover the base of an aquarium) voluntarily.
 The plant can then be permitted to propagate in order to grow over the front elevation of the aquarium, thereby forming a stylish foreground.

 8. Water Wisteria

 These plants are widely known to grow easily and require minimal upkeep.
 They require direct light and do well in the temperatures range of around 75 to 80 degrees.

 Otherwise called Coontail, Hornwort is one of the less-difficult plants to keep in the aquarium.
 It is commonly sold in pots and floats freely on the surface of the aquarium.

 Hornwort can achieve a length of up to 24 inches.
-This aquatic plant can be propagated by essentially cutting down the stems and giving them a chance to float around.
-In another way, you can replant them in the substrate.
+This aquatic plant can be propagated by simply cutting down the stems and giving them a chance to float around.
+Another way is to replant them in the substrate.

-In the wild, Hornwort is commonly found in sloppy conditions joined to the substrate or floats freely in water bodies.
-In the aquarium, either is befitting.
-Nevertheless, the substrate is highly recommended to plant Hornwort in the substrate.
+In the wild, Hornwort is commonly found in sloppy conditions joined to the substrate or floating freely in water bodies.
+In the aquarium, either is suitable.
+Nevertheless, it is highly recommended to plant Hornwort in the substrate.